top of page

 Thomastown Neighbourhood House works to engage with the community; advancing social and public welfare by providing support to the disadvantaged, advancing mental health and preventing social isolation and providing a safe and welcoming space with activities and events for the community.

 TNH is an active member of the Emergency Relief Network in the City of Whittlesea and played a vital role delivering food relief throughout Covid Lockdowns.
-The TNH Volunteer Food Relief Team currently work with Project Us to distribute in Thomastown to financially disadvantaged families, migrants, refugees and asylum seekers, the unemployed, people at risk of homelessness and people experiencing homelessness.
+TNH works with Food Bank to support their Mobile Supermarket which comes to Thomastown every second Thursday.
+Bookings are essential and places are limited.
+Please contact TNH if you would like a referral to the Food Bank service.

-TNH partners with Whittlesea Community Connections to bring their Community Help Clinic to Thomastown Library on a regular basis, which provides the local community with access to social workers and a one -on -one referral service.
-Community members are also invited to attend a monthly morning tea with guest speaker sharing information on social support addressing sensitive topics like Family Violence, Breast Cancer, Gambling and Elder Abuse.
+TNH partners with Whittlesea Community Connections to bring their Social Workers to Thomastown Neighbourhood House on the first Tuesday of every month- which provides the local community with access to a one -on -one referral service.
+Community members are also invited to attend a monthly morning tea with guest speaker sharing information on social support addressing sensitive topics like Mental Health, Family Violence, Breast Cancer and Gambling

-Based at the Thomastown Library, TNH runs a Social Enterprise Coffee Cart MON- FRI 9am- 12pm and this is utlised by the diverse cross section of the community who attend TNH activities and the Thomastown Library.
-The coffee cart is staffed by a team of young people living with disabilities and TNH provides support for this team to develop a wide range of skills and support.
+TNH runs a Social Enterprise Coffee Van MON- FRI 9am- 12pm and this is utlised by the diverse cross section of the community who attend TNH activities.
+The coffee van is staffed by a team of young people living with disabilities and TNH provides support for this team to develop a wide range of skills and support.

 TNH Core Values